vytdev/debug-stick/README-curseforge.md

 You can get the add-on from **my website (recommended)** or **GitHub**.

+You *can* download directly here on MCPEDL, but that version **might not work** with the latest Minecraft updates.

+For the **correct version that matches your Minecraft**, please use [my website][lnk-website-dl] or [GitHub][lnk-github-dl].
+Both list all versions by compatibility, so you can easily get the one that works for you.

 ### 📦 On My Website (recommended)

 [Linkvertise → My Website (recommended)][lnk-website-dl]